wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.1.0 - 2013/03/22 =
+* Feature: Newly developed mysql command that makes the Predictive Search Engine results 100% accurate, 100% of the time.
+Install this upgrade and try it out for yourself - you will be absolutely amazed, excited, over the moon like we are about it.
+* Fixed: Bug for users who have https: (SSL) on their sites wp-admin but have http on sites front end.
+This was causing search results to show a -1 in the drop down instead of the results because wp-admin with SSL applied only allows https:, but the url of admin-ajax.php is http: and it is denied hence returning the ajax -1 error.
+Fixed by writing a filter to recognize when https is configured on wp-admin and parsing correctly.
+If you do not have this configuration nothing chnages, if you then Predictive Search works as it should without doing anything.
+* Tweak: Jumped version from 2.0.2 to 2.1.0 with the release of the Predictive Search engine 100% accurate results upgrade.

 = 2.0.2 - 2013/03/15 =
 * Feature: All Results search page shortcode now shows as an image in the Search results page Visual text editor instead of the shortcode [woocommerce_search].
 We have used an image to overcome some confusion about if the shortcode was a3rev Predictive Search or a WooCommerce shortcode function.
 Also has instructions (in English) about moving the shortcode to another page.
 After you upgrade, take a look

 = 2.0.1 - 2013/03/13 =
 * Fixed : Can't activate the plugin on some sites .
 The problem was in php configuration differences .It was caused by php configuration related to short <?php syntax which allows to use <? instead.
 Thanks to WordPress member Ovidiu for firstly reporting this then giving us ftp and wp-admin access to see and find the problem on his server.